 Grant access to users must be enabled.
 This can be done in the same menu where you have created Application permissions.
 Select and click Grant admin consent for Users.

 User Permissions for Teams Management:

-- Create Team Enabled Group: Global Administrators - Team enablement requires changing the properties on a group, that can only be done by a Global Admin.
+- To “Create Team Enabled Group”—the user must be in the Global Administrators Group.
+Since team enablement requires changing the properties on a group, the user must be a Global Admin.

 Configure the connection in InsightConnect:

-Automatically Extract Indicators from a Microsoft Teams Message
+Automatically Extract Indicators from a Microsoft Teams Message:

-InsightConnect also support message threading in Slack and Microsoft Teams so you can conveniently organize your chat communications.
-Additionally, InsightConnect maintains a growing library of prebuilt workflow templates that trigger functionality from Slack and Microsoft teams that can be imported with one click.
+InsightConnect also support message threading in both Slack and Microsoft Teams so you can conveniently organize your chat communications.
+Additionally, InsightConnect maintains a growing library of prebuilt workflow templates that trigger functionality from Slack and Microsoft Teams that can be imported with one click.

-Our Microsoft Teams plugin automatically extracts commands and common network or security indicators from your messages.
+The Microsoft Teams plugin automatically extracts commands and common network or security indicators from your messages.
 You can use these variables to configure additional workflow actions without having to worry about configuring potentially complex regex or pattern match steps.